-December 31, 2022 Name of company holding Number of the shares Reason for reacquisition shares Carrying amount The Company To be transferred to employees 7,743,000 \$ 223,481 December 31, 2021 Decem nber 31, 2021 Name of company holding Decem Number of nber 31, 2021 Name of company holding the shares Reason for reacquisition carrying amount
+December 31, 2023 Name of company holding Number of Carrying the shares Reason for reacquisition shares amount The Company To be transferred to employees 6,082,000 \$ 179,746 December 31, 2022 Name of company holding Number of Carrying the shares Reason for reacquisition shares amount The Company To be transferred to employees 7,743,000 \$ 223,481

 - (b) Pursuant to the R.O.C.
 Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realized capital surplus. - (c) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued within the five-year period are to be retired.
-Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.

-- (e) The Board of Directors of the Company resolved to buy back 6,500,000 shares of the Company on July 21, 2021.
-The actual treasury shares repurchased amounted to 6,225,000 shares for a total cost of \$186,666. - (f) The Board of Directors of the Company resolved to buy back 3,200,000 shares of the Company on September 23, 2021.
-The actual treasury shares repurchased amounted to 2,768,000 shares for a total cost of \$72,890. - (g) The Board of Directors of the Company resolved to reissue 1,500,000 treasury shares to employees on May 11, 2022.
-The actual treasury shares reissued amounted to 1,250,000 shares.
-Refer to Note 6(14). - E. The number of Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 28,906,260 shares as of December 31, 2022.
+Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition. - (e) The Board of Directors of the Company resolved to reissue 1,670,000 and 1,500,000 treasury shares to employees on April 12, 2023 and May 11, 2022, respectively.
+The actual treasury shares reissued amounted to 1,661,000 shares and 1,250,000 shares.
+Refer to Note 6(14). - D. The number of Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 28,906,260 shares as of December 31, 2023.